erinborders/jeopardy/README.md

 - App link: https://cranky-hoover-53c2e0.netlify.com/

 # Overview
 You've played normal Jeopardy.
 Now it's time to test your survival knowledge with Jeopardy: Horror Edition!
-Get more than 60 points in 6 rounds of questions and you're guaranteed to make it in any horror movie.
+Get more than 70% of the questions correct and you're guaranteed to make it in any horror movie.
 Any less: sorry, you're a goner.

 Go ahead, figure out your horror movie fate!